wangyuaqi/XiaoLuAI/facescore/README.md

-# Face Score
+# Facial Beauty Prediction

 ## Introduction
 This repo is used for machine learning based facial beauty prediction.
-More details can be found at [my article at Zhihu](https://zhuanlan.zhihu.com/p/29399781).
+More details can be found at [this paper](https://arxiv.org/abs/1803.07253).

 ## Benchmark
 We use [SCUT-FBP](http://www.hcii-lab.net/data/scut-fbp/en/introduce.html) and [Female Facial Beauty Dataset (ECCV2010) v1.0](https://www.researchgate.net/publication/261595808_Female_Facial_Beauty_Dataset_ECCV2010_v10) dataset to validate our algorithm.